 In addition to finding the best breast pump for you, there are also some breast pump bags and accessories worth mentioning.

-Companies are even starting to manufacture stylish pumping bags for the trendy mom on the go.
+Companies like Sarah Wells are even starting to manufacture stylish breast pump bags for trendy working moms too.

 Extra breast pump parts